-The unique nature of this domain is that on the one hand, we want to ensure safety because it can adversely affect human lives, and on the other, extract maximum value out of the drugs, experiment, and clinical trials.
+The unique nature of this domain is that on the one hand, we want to ensure safety because it can adversely affect human lives, and on the other, extract maximum value out of the drugs, experiments, and clinical trials.

 Traditional systems to support the clinical trials collect data in a document-centric way.
 Much of this information ends up as PDF documents that are scanned and used in the business process.